General Dynamics F-16 in 1/72 scale : kit review & modelling reports of TAMIYA kits

 There is an insert with parts H2, H3 but unused parts are also in the kit

-to fit the small auxiliary intakes at the sides (but not used for this
+to fit the small auxiliary scoops at the sides (but not used for this

 Now some basic checking is done for the overall assembly.
 It looks great and it seems no filler / putty is needed.